 Bunny was appointed Director of the Healthcare and Pharmaceutical Management Program at Columbia Business School in June 2016.
-She handles a variety of strategic, curricular, and industry outreach initiatives, working closely with students, faculty and staff members, and alumni.
+She oversees a variety of strategic, curricular, and industry outreach initiatives, working with students, faculty and alumni to build a world-class program.
+Her work has helped to create a new generation of healthcare leaders who are as passionate about healthcare as Bunny.

-She continues her work as co-founder and president of NYC Health Business Leaders (NYCHBL), a professional community she co-founded with Dr. Yin Ho in 2009 to build a healthcare ecosystem in the New York region.
+She continues her work as co-founder and president of NYC Health Business Leaders (NYCHBL), a professional community of 3.000 senior executives, dedicated to building a healthcare ecosystem in the New York region.
 The organization fosters collaboration across sectors and brings together the best minds to discuss important issues and spur innovation.
-NYCHBL holds quarterly events on cutting-edge topics and counts nearly 3,000 senior executives within its network.
+Under Bunny’s leadership, NYCHBL has flourished into a diverse network of leaders from all sides of the healthcare ecosystem whose networking events, thought leadership and publications are industry-renowned.

 Bunny launched Ellerin Health Media (EHM) to help clients solve business challenges with market entry, product strategy, brand development, strategic communications, business development, and general marketing.
 Clients included hospitals systems, marketing agencies, digital health start-ups, nonprofits and healthcare services organizations.
 While running EHM, Bunny served as interim Chief Marketing Officer at Onsite Dental to help them rebrand and refine their marketing strategy.